AntoniJackowski/stock-price-prediction-lstm/README.md

 ![Training Loss](assets/training_loss.png)

 **Testing on Hidden Data:**
 After training, the model was evaluated on a hidden test dataset (20% of the data).
+To objectively measure the model's accuracy, standard regression metrics were calculated:

+* **MAE (Mean Absolute Error):** $111.05
+* **RMSE (Root Mean Squared Error):** $151.57
+* **MSE (Mean Squared Error):** 22973.12

+> *Context: Considering the gold asset prices often fluctuate in the $4000–$5000 range within our dataset, an average absolute error of ~$111 indicates that the model successfully captures the broader market trends with a highly acceptable deviation margin.*

-The chart below compares the real gold close prices with the prices predicted by the LSTM model, proving its ability to capture general market trends.
+The chart below visually compares the real gold close prices with the prices predicted by our LSTM model.

 ![Prediction on Test Set](assets/prediction.png)